 The Board of Trustees pays all benefits and expenses of the various plans in the System from accumulation funds1 established for each plan.
-As additional security, if needed, the State is obligated to annually pay into the System at least an amount that, when combined with the System's accumulation funds, is sufficient to provide the allowances and other benefits payable under each plan during that fiscal year.
+As additional security, if needed, the State is obligated to annually pay into the

 1 The accumulation funds consist of employer contributions, interest on System assets, and retired members' previous contributions.